 The University will consider applicants holding BTEC National Diploma and National Extended Diploma qualifications (QCF; NQF; OCR) on a case-by-case basis.

-34 points overall or 15 points at HL, including Mathematics SL or HL at 5.
+30 points overall or 15 points at HL, including HL Mathematics or Maths: Analytics and Approaches at 5.

 Pass all components of the University of Kent International Foundation Programme with a 60% overall average.